t2trg/t2trg-rest-iot/draft-keranen-t2trg-rest-iot.md

 A payload within a GET request message has no defined semantics.

-A response to a successful GET request is cacheable; a cache may use it to satisfy future, equivalent GET requests.
 The GET method is safe and idempotent.

 ### POST